 Pizza is on the menu today!
 A few days ago, I was cleaning out my refrigerator and noticed that I had a few smoked herring fillets leftovers from a package I had bought a week ago.
-I did not want to leave them in the refrigerator because as we all know, the smell can be overwhelming when not wrapped properly and stored in the fridge.
+I did not want to leave them in the refrigerator because, as we all know, the smell can be overwhelming when not appropriately wrapped and stored in the fridge.

 Cooking herring fillets can be very tricky.
 The fillets must be desalted under running water then boiled in a mixture of vinegar and water to remove most of the salt and to cut down on the fishy smell.
 I have been using this desalting method for a long time, and it works for me.
 You may want to try this technique as well.

 Whenever I make pizza from scratch, I love using bread flour because of its texture and taste.
 I often make a no yeast dough recipe when I am in a hurry and don’t have time to wait for the dough to rise.
 It is not the best recipe because it almost tastes like eating regular bread.

 The pizza dough does not have the same elasticity when made with yeast.
 The method I am using is from www.easypizzacrusts.com, and it is called “No Yeast Pizza Crust Recipe.”
 When making this pizza recipe dough, it is best to use an excellent All-Purpose Flour brand.

 The pizza dough is prepared with flour, baking powder, salt, water, and cooking oil.
 The water measurement from the recipe is not exact because I always use a few more teaspoons of water.
 For cooking oil, I used regular olive oil.

 After boiling the smoked herring, the fillets are shredded and pan-fried with spices and mixed with marinara sauce.
-The recipe overall can take some time to make because you want to make sure that the mixture is not slaty.
+Overall, the recipe can take some time because you want to ensure that the mixture is not salty.
 For example, using a nonstick skillet instead of a regular skillet helped when cooking the shredded herrings.
 The fish is lightly pan-fried and tastes excellent.